gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 # e.g. if you were to use the provided sample content
 # (this will fail as you have no write access to gardener-project on eu.gcr.io)
-landscaper-cli component-cli remote push \
+landscaper-cli components-cli ca remote push \
   eu.gcr.io/gardener-project/landscaper/tutorials/components \
   github.com/gardener/landscaper/simple-aggregated \
   v0.1.2 \